Line connections |

 The specification value TOL is used for setting the control precision in both cases.
 Which one of the two cases is desired is set via the flag FTOL:

 FTOL=1 (“TOL=lower bound“) serves to accelerate the control by means of a greater fuzziness.
-In this case, the controller terminates the control if the relative deviation between actual
+In this case, the controller terminates the control if the relative deviation between actual value and set point value falls below the bound TOL.

-this does not apply if the correction variable has reached its lower or upper bound.
-As the controller does not continue operating in this case, carrying out further iteration steps does
+FTOL=2 (“TOL=upper bound“) prevents the termination of the iteration as long as the relative deviation between actual value and set point value transgresses the bound TOL.
+However, this does not apply if the correction variable has reached its lower or upper bound.
+As the controller does not continue operating in this case, carrying out further iteration steps does not make sense.

-For analyzing the convergence behaviour, in the case FTOL=2 you can see in the result value ITNOTCONV up to which iteration step the controller has prevented a termination of the
+For analyzing the convergence behaviour, in the case FTOL=2 you can see in the result value ITNOTCONV up to which iteration step the controller has prevented a termination of the iteration.
+This allows to systematically find out the controllers that are responsible for a deterioration of the convergence behaviour and to improve their settings if necessary.

 FTOL=0 is the default setting.